 Codes of practice

 We urge you to read, understand and follow the relevant Code of Practice (CoP).
 In England and Wales this is the Defra Code of Practice on the Use of Snares.
-The Defra CoP, published in 2005, is based on the Report of the Independent Working Group on Snares (IWGS), a multi-interest group convened at the request of Defra specifically to construct a CoP.
+The Defra CoP, published in 2005 and revised in 2012, is based on the Report of the Independent Working Group on Snares (IWGS), a multi-interest group convened at the request of Defra specifically to construct a CoP.
 The IWGS included representatives from the GWCT, BASC and the National Gamekeepers’ Organisation (NGO), alongside vets and animal welfare specialists.
 The IWGS Report (also available as a download from the Defra website) brought together all the evidence available at that time concerning the use of snares in the UK.

 The CoPs are equivalent to the Highway Code in motoring.
 It is not mandatory to follow a CoP, nor does it provide indemnity against prosecution – but it will make your position simpler for the police to investigate if they need to, and makes a strong defence should the matter nevertheless come to court.
 If you deviate from the relevant CoP, you should have a strong justification for doing so because it may well be tested in court.